How do I get started using XSEDE?

 requirements, see Who is eligible to apply for an XSEDE allocation?

 - A principal investigator (PI), co-PI, or an Allocation Manager can add users to an existing allocation via the XSEDE User Portal; see For an active XSEDE allocation, how do I add or remove users?.

 Note: If your allocation includes time on a resource at the National Institute of Computational Sciences (NICS), you won't be able to access the resource using SSO until you activate your NICS account.
-Additionally, access to Nautilus (NICS) requires the use of an RSA One Time Password (OTP) token, which you will receive in the mail after you have activated your account and verified your user information.
+Additionally, SSH access to NICS digital services requires the use of RSA One Time Password (OTP) tokens, which users receive in the mail after activating their accounts.